 Grandmaster Darrenburg, became active in the Guantanamo Bay Self Defense Club, and ultimately, took over from Grandmaster Bodine, as the director, and Chief Martial Arts instructor at the Guantanamo Bay Naval Base.

 On February 15, 1974, after a three-hour test, Grandmaster Albert Darrenburg, recommended Master Mantack for the rank of (Rokudan), the six degree black belt, in Okinawan Shorin-Ryu.
-On June 15, 1974, the governing body approved the recommendation, and Master Mantack was promoted to the rank of (Rukudan), a sixth degree black belt, and awarded the title of Shihan.
+On June 15, 1974, the governing body approved the recommendation, and Sensei Mantack was promoted to the rank of (Rukudan), a sixth degree black belt, and awarded the title of Shihan.
 Grandmaster Darrenburg also reaffirmed Mantack’s rank as (Sandan), a third-degree black belt in Kenpo Karate.

 Shihan Mantack, along with other students from the Guantanamo Bay Self Defense Club, would frequently travel to other U.S. Naval Bases, including Lapon Bridge, in West Virginia, and Rosey Roads, in Ceiba, Puerto Rico, to compete in Martial Arts tournaments, and to conduct demonstrations, and seminars.